 The Alabama Port Authority is committed to integrating environmental sustainability principles and programs in its business decisions, port development and port operations.
 We are committed to minimizing impacts on the natural environment by aiming to exceed the minimum requirements set by applicable laws and regulations.
 Our goal is to continuously improve our practices and environmental stewardship initiatives pertaining to air quality, water quality, soil and sediment quality, wildlife habitat, waste management and energy consumption in order to protect and improve the environmental conditions in Mobile, the surrounding communities and the State of Alabama.

 Exceeded or met requirements in all environmental indicators

 - Community impact measures – lighting, noise, housekeeping

 - Waste management

-- Repowering locomotives to smart idle / EPA certified off-road industrial engines to reduce diesel emissions (particulate matter & nitrogen oxides by more than 90%)
+- Repowering locomotives to smart idle / EPA-certified off-road industrial engines to reduce particulate matter and nitrogen oxides from diesel emissions by more than 90%

 - No-idle policy